Sheffield: Cinema, onscreen entertainment

-Valley Centertainment, located in the Don Valley, is the main out of town leisure complex in Sheffield.
+Valley Centertainment, located in the Don Valley, is the main out-of-town leisure complex in Sheffield.
 It opened in the 1990s and was built on land previously occupied by steel mills across the road from what is now Sheffield Arena.
-It is anchored by a 20 screen Cineworld complex which is the largest in the chain and contains the only IMAX screens and 4DX screen in Sheffield.
+The leisure complex is anchored by a 20 screen Cineworld complex which is the largest in the chain and contains the only IMAX screens and 4DX screen in Sheffield.
 Other features of the complex include a bowling alley, several chain restaurants, an indoor play area as well as indoor laser tag.
 Sheffield has six other cinema complexes, five of which are in the city centre and a one at Meadowhall—Odeon Sheffield, situated on Arundel Gate in the city centre, Curzon, which opened in 2015 in the former Sheffield Banking Company building on George Street, The Light, located on The Moor and opened in 2017 as part of the regeneration project, and Vue, located within Meadowhall Shopping Centre, are the three other mainstream cinemas in the city.
 The Showroom, an independent cinema showing non-mainstream productions, is located in Sheaf Square, close to Sheffield station.
 In 2002 the Showroom was voted as the best Independent cinema in the country by Guardian readers.

+Notable people

+Some of the more notable people from Sheffield include: